MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-excel-workbook-files.md

 When you import Exel data, Power BI imports any supported data in tables and any data model into a new Power BI dataset.

+You should import your data if you used **Get & Transform Data** or **Power Pivot** to load data into a data model.

-You can continue editing your workbook.
-When you save your changes, Power BI synchronizes them with the dataset in Power BI, usually within about an hour.
+If you upload from OneDrive for Business, when you save changes, Power BI synchronizes them with the dataset in Power BI, usually within about an hour.
 You can also select **Publish** to export your changes immediately.
 Any visualizations in reports and dashboards are updated, too, based on the following refresh triggers:

 |Report tiles  |Dashboard tiles  |
 |---------|---------|